metno/emep-ctm/Intro.rst

 In addition there is a run script called ``modrun.sh``, which will be placed in the ``EMEP_MSC-W_model.rv4.36.OpenSource`` directory.
 The run script, ``modrun.sh``, can easily be modified to work on your computer system.
-This script is described in detail in :numref:`ch-submitarun`.

 .. _`sec-modelgrid`: